 We're not sure exactly when Chicago became so pie-crazed, but we don't care—the past few years have been an embarrassment of riches when it comes to our favorite bakery treat.
 And you can find some of the best desserts in the city in all kinds of places, whether it's pecan pie at one of the best seafood restaurants (we're looking at you, Shaw's Crab House), rich chocolate pies by the slice from Bang Bang Pie Shop or decadent peanut butter pie from Bub City.
 Whether it's for Thanksgiving dinner or just an average day, here's where to go for the best pies in Chicago.

 RECOMMENDED: Best Chicago restaurants

 Best pies in Chicago

-David and Megan Miller's (Bang Bang Pie Shop) new millhouse and bakery is, unsuprisingly, serving up some of the best pies around.
-Since they're milling grains in house, that means a sage-laced pumpkin with graham crust, a sweet-tart cranberry apple with a vegetarian crust that uses coconut instead of lard, and creamy butterscotch pie with oat cookie crust.
+David and Megan Miller's (Bang Bang Pie Shop) millhouse and bakery is, unsurprisingly, serving up some of the best pies around.
+Since they're milling grains in-house, that means pies like a bay leaf–laced pumpkin with graham crust, a sweet-tart cranberry apple with a vegetarian crust that uses coconut instead of lard, and creamy butterscotch pie with oat cookie crust.

-By employing homeless and otherwise at-risk youth and training them to enter the hospitality work force, this nonprofit café doubles as a social venture.
+By employing homeless and otherwise at-risk youth and training them to enter the hospitality workforce, this nonprofit café doubles as a social venture.
 But to be honest, the only thing you'll think about once you've had one of its chocolate-chunk cookies, cheddar-chive scones or local produce–packed pies is how well this cute café is serving you.

 Maybe it's the giant pie sculpture in the window here that seduces you and draws you in.
-Or maybe it's the fact that eating at this charitable café is an easy way to support an org that provides hunger relief.
+Or maybe it's the fact that eating at this charitable café is an easy way to support an organization that provides hunger relief.
 Inhale the aroma of fresh-baked pie (red wine and poached pear, and standbys like apple) and feel good about giving back.